 Research Leaders from 10 Universitas 21 (U21) universities took up the invitation to meet MEPs, Director Generals and other stakeholders at the European Parliament on November 26-27th and gave their perspectives and advice on the role of international collaboration in Horizon Europe, an ambitious €100 billion research and innovation programme that will succeed Horizon 2020.

-Provost of U21, Professor Bairbre Redmond said, ‘This is an unprecedented opportunity for U21 university members to work together to influence international policy and the future of world-wide research funding.
-The meeting reflects the considerable collaborative strength of U21, offering its members opportunities to access and inform EU decision-makers and others in ways that would not otherwise be possible for any single institution.
+Provost of U21, Professor Bairbre Redmond said, ‘This has been an unprecedented opportunity for U21 university members to work together to influence international policy and the future of world-wide research funding.
+The meetings in Brussels reflected the considerable collaborative strength of U21, offering its members opportunities to access and inform EU decision-makers and others in ways that would not otherwise be possible for any single institution.
 Our U21 members, all world-class research-intensive universities, have vast experience and wisdom about research funding from a global perspective.
-I am delighted that the European Parliament has chosen to recognise this and has invited them to Brussels as a group to learn from their expertise at this very key time in international research funding decision-making'.
+I am delighted that the European Parliament chose to recognise this and invited U21 members to Brussels, as a group, to learn from their expertise at this very key time in international research funding decision-making'.

 Professor Orla Feely, Vice President for Research, Innovation and Impact at University College Dublin said 'The major global research challenges need global solutions.
 As Horizon Europe takes shape, it is important that the discussions be informed by a global perspective, and so it is very timely for Universitas 21 to have visited Brussels to share the insights of members into global research.'

 Earlier this year U21 Research Leaders authored an EU Position Paper, reflecting their previous experiences with European Funding Programmes, from a global perspective.
 This paper also offered a series of recommendations on how the upcoming Horizon Europe funding programme could be strengthened by the enhanced inclusion of non-EU institutions, such as U21’s network of international, research-intensive university members.